iobruno/data-engineering-zoomcamp/module4-analytics-engineering/clickhouse/README.md

 ![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-31393F?style=flat&logo=creativecommons&logoColor=black&labelColor=white)

-This project focuses on creating dbt models using the NY Taxi Tripdata Datasets in ClickHouse.
+This project is meant for experimenting with dbt-clickhouse and ClickHouse DataWarehouse using the NYC TLC Trip Record

 ## Tech Stack